yeedacoding/Stock-Price-Prediction-Using-News-Sentiment-Analysis/README.md

-# Stock Price Prediction Using Sentiment Analysis from News Headlines
+# Predicting Stock Price Movement Using Sentiment Analysis from News